Notes on the Geography of The West Bank: Israeli Settlements

 Ephrata, the biggest Gush Etzion settlement.

 Housing at the north end of Ephrata.
-The picture was taken from a road used by the residents of Wad er-Rihal, a small village afraid that the growth of Ephrata will sever their link to Bethlehem.
+The picture was taken from a road used by the residents of Wad er-Rihal, a small village whose residents were afraid that the growth of Ephrata would sever their road link to Bethlehem.

 Most settlers commute to jobs in Israel, especially Jerusalem or Tel Aviv.
 Most often, they travel by public bus, here escorted to Hebron's Kiryat Arba by a jeep.
-The metal screen on the front window is commonplace, a way of protecting the bus from rocks.
-Settlers often replace the original windows of their private cars with thick plexiglas ones.
+The metal screen on the front window protects the bus from rocks.
+Settlers often replace the original windows of theire cars with thick plexiglas ones.